When an email campaign underperforms, the hardest part isn’t fixing it — it’s knowing what actually went wrong.

 Consistent measurement is what turns email marketing from guesswork into a system.

-Start email reporting
+Setup email reporting